 Garmin Instinct Outdoor Watch

 If you don’t like the idea of a handheld GPS, check out the Garmin Instinct.
 It’s a stylish yet practical outdoor watch that comes fully equipped with GPS.
 It’s not cheap, but it comes with all the features you’d expect.
-These include a compass, barometric altimeter, and heart rate monitor, among others.
+These include a compass barometric pressure altimeter and heart rate monitor among others.